drjingma/slr/README.md

 `browseVignettes(package='slr')`

 You can also find the vignette [here](https://htmlpreview.github.io/?https://github.com/drjingma/slr/blob/master/vignettes/slr.html).
-In this vignette, you will see that `slr` compares favorably to `selbal` on an HIV data set.
+In this vignette, you will see that `slr` performs comparably to `selbal` on an HIV data set and runs much faster than `selbal` on a UC data set where the number of features is over 400.

 ## Note